DonFrazier/mexican-train/overview.md

 # Overview of Mexican Train

 ## Object of the Game
-Play all tiles in your hand and go out each round.
+Have Fun and be the first one to play all Tiles in your Hand and each round.

 ## Scoring
-After a player goes out on a round, all other players total the pips on unplayed tiles in the Hand.
+After a player goes out on a Round, all other players total the pips on unplayed Tiles in the Hand.
-A running total is kept until the last round is played.
+A running total is kept until the last Round is played.
 The lowest score wins.

 ## Blanks
 Blanks (or 0's) add some options to the game.
 A player holding only the Double Blank when another player goes out also receives 0 points for the round.
+Keep reading for more options for scoring blanks.
-Holding multiple blanks may be one way to reduce the score for that round when another player goes out.
+Holding multiple blanks may be one way to reduce the score for that Round when another player goes out.

-Treating blank Faces as wild that match another other face puts additional zing into the game.
+Treating blank Faces as wild that match any other face puts additional zing into the game.
 Ask your opponents about trying some of these options occasionally to spice up your game.

 ### Blanks are Wild